arbyste/jp-mining-note/docs/docs/definitions.md

 <!--
-A "dictionary entry" in this context is the single section of text corresponding to a dictionary tag (with `Compact tags` turned off in Yomichan).
+A "dictionary entry" in this context is the single section of text corresponding to a dictionary tag (with `Compact tags` turned off in Yomitan).

-For example, recent version of the Yomichan JMdict dictionaries stores its definitions as multiple entries.
+For example, recent version of the Yomitan JMdict dictionaries stores its definitions as multiple entries.
 It is almost never the case that monolingual dictionaries has multiple dictionary entries.
 Instead, most monolingual dictionaries store the definition as one gigantic entry.